tfabris/TomServo/README.md

   - Working with clear resin is tricky, do some web searches to find lots of tips.
 I had some success with this strategy (though still not perfect):
     - Clear resin needs longer exposure times while printing, or else the parts will crumble (I needed to double my exposure time from 4 to 8 seconds, but your printer and resin may vary).
     - Clear resin tends to turn yellowish if you over-cure, so cure for a shorter time than usual.
     - My goal was to get a crystal clear finish on the domes without having to sand and polish the parts after printing.
-This technique makes them a little blobby looking, but they are still quite clear.
+This technique makes them blobby looking, but they come out clear without any sanding or polishing.
+It only works because the clear domes are simple smooth shapes.
 My steps:
       - Do not rinse the clear domes in alcohol after printing.
       - Set yourself an alarm to grab the print as soon as it's done printing (don't leave it hanging on the print bed).
       - As quickly as possible after it's done printing, remove the clear print from the print bed.